 NOTES FOR NEWS EDITORS

-5. The quarterly Scottish GDP estimates are published within 4 months (approximately 17 weeks) of the end of the quarter to which they relate.
+5. The timetable for the release of the quarterly Scottish GDP has been accelerated by 1 week, and is now published within 4 months (approximately 17 weeks) of the end of the quarter to which it relates.

 (a) agriculture, hunting, forestry and fishing

 (b) production which comprises: mining and quarrying industries; energy and water supply; and manufacturing, which includes: refined petroleum products and nuclear fuel; chemical and man-made fibres; metal and metal products; engineering and allied industries; food, drink and tobacco industries; textiles, footwear, leather and clothing; other manufacturing.